 - SEO WordPress plugins (like Yoast SEO, All-in-One SEO Pack or SEMRush Writing Assistant)

 These best SEO tools provide you with the best research and audience insights.
-They can also provide you with real-time reports and analysis based on what ranking signals Google crawlers are looking for.
+They can also provide real-time reports and analyses based on what ranking signals Google crawlers are looking for.

 For example, SEMrush Writing Assistant will assess your blog post and give it a score based on readability, SEO, and originality.
 You’ll also get keyword suggestions in real-time, based on what other content in your niche ranks for the same focus keyword.

 2. Conduct an SEO Audit